Skip to main content

 }

-Deployment Tricks That Actually Scale
+Deployment Techniques That Work at Scale

-The Kubernetes Config That Works
+The Kubernetes Configuration That I Found Reliable

 # infra/k8s/payment-deployment.yaml